nimnuhc/LSTM_stock_forecasting/README.md

 # LSTM_stock_forecasting
 My attempt and forecasting the stock's (S&amp;P500) price and trends from historical data using LSTM models from TensorFlow.
 I have also experimented the effect of using nomalisation scaling, max-min scaling, and parameters of the model to compare the performance in modelling the stock market.
+The mean absolute error of the first iteration is 0.3539 and I managed to reduce this to 0.0098 (36 times less than the initial mean absolute error)